apollo

 7. Spinach

-Spinach is an excellent addition to any summer diet.
+Spinach is one of the high nutrient vegetables which will be an excellent addition to any summer diet.
 This leafy green is low in calories but high in nutrients like vitamins A and C, iron, and folate, which can help regulate blood pressure, support healthy digestion, and boost the immune system.
 It also has a high water content, which helps keep the body hydrated during the hot summer months.
 Spinach can be easily incorporated into a variety of summer dishes, including salads, smoothies, and pasta dishes.

-Apart from these, several other vegetables can help you beat the heat during the summer season, including eggplant, corn, beans, and peppers.
-Incorporating these seasonal vegetables into your summer meals keeps your body cool and hydrated and provides various nutrients.
+Apart from these, you can also consider several other vegetables to eat in summer that can help you beat the heat during the summer season.
+These include eggplant, corn, beans, and peppers.
+Incorporating these seasonal vegetables into your summer meals may help keep your body cool and hydrated and provide various nutrients.
 So, experiment with these vegetables, and create mouth-watering recipes, while reaping their benefits.

 Consult Apollo's Expert Doctors